Buy Breakdown Cover

 What does engine oil do?

 Engine oil lubricates and transfers heat energy away from highly stressed components.
 Most modern cars require synthetic oils, which tend to be those with high-quality base oils.
 Additive pack compositions vary considerably.
-Oils for classic cars tend to have fewer detergents, whereas those for diesel possess complex cleaning chemicals within their formulations.
+Engine oil for classic cars tend to have fewer detergents, whereas those for diesel possess complex cleaning chemicals within their formulations.

 What is gear oil?

-Gear oils are employed by manual transmissions and axles/differentials.
-Due to the high forces experienced between the gears, an extreme pressure lubricant tends to be required, hence why many of these products are labelled 'EP'.
 These additives account for EP gear oil's pungent smell; they also can be corrosive.
 This is why you should not deviate from the oil recommended by the carmaker.
 For instance, using a GL-5 lubricant in a component requiring GL-4 could corrode any soft metals used inside.

 GEM’s great value comprehensive personal breakdown cover automatically includes home and roadside assistance, nationwide recovery and onward travel, as well as full membership and a quarterly magazine.

-Keep up to date with GEM Motoring Assist at:
+Keep up to date with the latest news from GEM Motoring Assist at:

 X: @motoringassist